-I have been a fan of the series Veronica Mars since 2006, when it moved from UPN to the CW to launch its third season.
-I had seen the occasional TV ad for it and I was genuinely intrigued by the concept of a snarky, female Private Eye, balancing espionage and freshman year of college.
-Even in those quick, early spots, Veronica seemed like capable protagonist, sturdy in her lead role and fit to carry a show.
+I have been a fan of Veronica Mars since 2006, when it moved from UPN to the CW to launch its third season.
+I’d noticed the occasional TV ad for it and became genuinely intrigued by the concept of a snarky, female Private Eye, balancing espionage and freshman year of college.
+Veronica struck me as a capable protagonist, sturdy in her lead role and fit to carry a show.
 I was still settling into my junior year of college at the time, so I was slightly distracted, but I made time for TV that Tuesday night and when Kristen Bell’s voice kicked in with her opening narration, I stuck around.

 Here it is: first day of college.
 What do you say, Veronica?
 New school, fresh start…how about you try not to piss anyone off this time around?

-I wouldn’t say it was love at first sight, but I watched the whole season and when it ended – and was wrongfully cancelled – I realized that somewhere along the line, I had become hooked and I would not feel fan-outrage like that until I would fall in love with Joss Whedon’s Firefly some years later.
-The biggest disappointment for me was that story was left open-ended and inconclusive, leaving the characters floating around in limbo.
-While one could argue that it gave the audience the chance to interpret the ending upon personal preference, that was not the intention of the series and it showed.
+I wouldn’t say it was love at first sight, but I watched the whole season and when it ended, I realized that somewhere along the line, I became hooked and felt the stirrings of fan-outrage over its cancellation.
+The biggest disappointment was that the network left the story open-ended and inconclusive, characters and their arcs floating around in limbo.
+One could argue that it gave the audience the chance to interpret the ending upon personal preference, but that was not likely the series’ intention.
+And it showed.

-To calm the growing sense of withdrawal, I Netflixed the first two seasons.
-Imagine my astonishment to find out how much more there was to Veronica’s story; how much better those first two seasons were.
-I was baffled as to why the show had not gained more attention from the start.
-Season three’s lack of ratings made sense; not only was it sub-par compared to its two predecessors, but the CW was running the Gilmores and Veronica on Tuesday nights, the exact same time slot in which Fox was churning out American Idol and House.
-Remember: this was 2006, when House was one of the hottest shows on all of television, following Idol, which had not yet grown to be old news.
-So, is anyone really surprised that Fox drew more viewers?
+To calm the growing sense of withdrawal, I rented the first two seasons.
+Imagine my astonishment at how much more there was to Veronica’s story; how much better those first two seasons were.
+Baffled, I couldn’t understand why the show had not gained more attention from the start.
+And even season three –– while sub-par compared to its two predecessors –– suffered poor ratings largely due to its Tuesday night time slot, airing against American Idol and House.
+This was 2006, when House was one of the hottest shows on all of television, following Idol, which had not yet grown to be old news.

-I’ve remained a fan in the intermediate years, with the help of reruns on various networks, but I very much felt that I was a member of a very small group; none of my friends had watched the series, let alone been fans themselves.
-There wasn’t a lot of buzz online that I could find and even the reruns didn’t cross my path until very recently.
-I eventually purchased the series on DVD and am proud to own them.
-I had heard the rumors, the desire from fans – wherever they were – to see a film produced, but I didn’t really expect to see it happen.
+I’ve remained a fan in the intermediate years, with the help of reruns on various networks, but I felt very much like I was part of a small group; none of my friends had even watched the series, there wasn’t a lot of buzz online, and I couldn’t find reruns anywhere.
+I eventually purchased the series on DVD and heard the rumors about a feature film, but I didn’t expect to see it happen.

 Yet here we are, in 2014, eighteen days and counting until the feature film is released to the public; a film that got made by cracking every Kickstarter record on the books.
 The phrase, “look out, Veronica Mars!” is cropping up on fundraising campaigns all over the place now.
 The fanbase got the film made and everyone, including Rob Thomas, Kristen Bell and all the cast and crew are gobsmacked that there was a response so large.